karla-descartes/test-tutorials/env_setup.rst

 Virtual Environments
 ============

 To manage the installation of the Descartes Labs platform and supporting Python libraries, we suggest using ``conda`` or ``virtualenv`` to create separate environments.
 A virtual environment makes it possible to set up and maintain an isolated set of Python and module installations on the same computer.
-When activated, all modules installed are separate from the main Python installation, and added to an environment specific site-packages folder.
+When activated, all modules installed are separate from the main Python installation, and added to an environment specific configuration.
+The problem being addressed is one of dependencies and version compatibility, as well as permissions.
 This allows for a lot less package management headaches.
 Whether you intend to use ``conda``, ``virtualenv``, or no environment manager, installing the Descartes Labs platform requires `PyPi <https://pip.pypa.io/en/stable/installing/>`_.

 ***************